 The safety of our residents, clients and staff across our Residential Care Homes, Retirement Villages and Home Care services is our number one priority, and we are regularly reviewing the rapidly changing COVID-19 situation to assess associated risks.

-All visitation will be subject to conditions that protect the wellbeing of our residents and staff.
+All visitation must be scheduled in advance to plan for necessary screening procedures and will be subject to conditions that protect the wellbeing of our residents and staff.
 All visitors must show proof of an influenza vaccination to enter an aged care facility.
-No children under 16 will be permitted.
 Please refer to individual homes for their relevant visitation code and all other mandatory entry requirements.

 For the safety of our residents, we have restricted all non-essential services, group activities and have closed common areas.
 We are strongly advising elderly residents to:

 These are precautionary measures to protect our older residents who are most vulnerable.